 She’s “behaving better” now.

-I wonder how Victor was feeling when he left his own home in handcuffs—thanks to Goldie’s lies?
+I wonder how Victor was feeling when he left his own home in handcuffs thanks to Goldie’s emotional dysregulation and lies?

 Her emotional immaturity, entitlement, and lack of empathy are on full display here.

-Goldie either doesn’t understand—or doesn’t care—that trust isn’t a faucet you turn back on the moment she decides to “behave.”
+Goldie either doesn’t understand (or more likely doesn’t care to understand) that trust isn’t a faucet you turn back on the moment she strategically decides to “behave.”

 Abuse has consequences.